lukecfairchild/MCJS/README.md

 MCJS is a simplified version of the bukkit/spigot api fully done in javascript using it's native methods.

+Here is a brief example of some of the things you can do with MCJS:
 ```javascript
 mc.command( '/hello world', function ( event ) {